 One of the simplest and yet most powerful reactions in terms of generating a diverse array of functional groups is the SN2 reaction, in which a nucleophile attacks a carbon with a good leaving group (alkyl halides or sulfonates).
 The “big barrier” to the SN2 is steric hindrance so the reaction works particularly well for methyl and primary alkyl halides (secondary alkyl halides are a bit iffy in this context).

-Here’s an example of how the SN2 can be applied to alkynes.
+Here’s an example of how the SN2 can be applied to the synthesis of internal alkynes.

 It’s a typical substitution reaction: we’re forming and breaking a bond on the same carbon.

 Now comes the important part.
 This SN2 reaction is particularly useful.

 Notice the type of bond that’s being formed here: we’re forming a carb0n-carbon bond.
 If you’ve read previous posts leading up to this one, scratch your head for a moment: can you think of any examples where we’re forming a carbon-carbon bond?
 Probably not! [one example is cyanide ion with an alkyl halide].

 Why is this important?
 Consider that organic chemistry is the study of carbon containing molecules.
 The reaction of acetylides with alkyl halides, therefore, is a way of extending the carbon skeleton of the molecule.
 We haven’t yet learned any other reactions that perform this function nearly as well.

 If you are studying alkynes, it is likely that in the near future you will be asked to solve “synthesis” problems, where you build more complex molecules out of simpler parts.
 The SN2 reaction of acetylides with alkyl halides often plays a pivotal role, since it allows for the extension of the carbon chain.
 So pay particular attention to it!